bofie/cs168_student/projects/proj1_chat/spec.md

 The second type of message is normal messages to the client's current channel.
 All messages that are not preceeded by a `/` are considered normal messages.
 These messages should be broadcasted to all other clients in the channel, preceeded by the client's name in brackets (see the example below).
 Messages should _not_ be sent to client in different channels.
 If the client is not currently in a channel, the server should send an error message back to the client.

-When clients disconnect, a message should be broadcasted to all members of the clients' channel saying that the client disconnected.
+When a client disconnects, a message should be broadcasted to all members of the client's channel saying that the client disconnected.

 Sockets provide a data stream functionality, but they don't delineate different messages.
 When a given `recv` call returns some data, the socket won't tell you whether the data returned is a single message, or multiple messages, or part of one message.
 As a result, you'll need a way to determine when a message ends.
 For this assignment, use fixed length messages that have 200 characters for all messages (including messages from the server to the client).
 If a message is shorter than 200 characters, you should pad the message with spaces (and the receiver should strip any spaces off of the end of the message).
 You can assume that no messages are longer than 200 characters.